Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 packages.
 For example
 [cl-mathstats](https://github.com/gwkkwg/cl-mathstats) contains
-functionality not yet in Lisp-Stat, however its architecture does not lend itself well to incorporation via a `depends-on`, so as we consolidate the libraries, missing functionality will be placed in the Lisp-Stat system.
+functionality not yet in Lisp-Stat, however its architecture does not lend itself well to incorporation via an ASDF `depends-on`, so as we consolidate the libraries, missing functionality will be placed in the Lisp-Stat system.
 Eventually parts of `numerical-utilities`, especially the statistics functions, will be relocated here.